hazemmuuhammed/movie-app/README.md

 ## Deployment

-The app is deployed using Vercel.
-Every time you push changes to the main branch of the GitHub repository, Vercel automatically builds and deploys the updated version of th
+The app is deployed and can be accessed at https://movie-app-omega-virid.vercel.app/